star-ga/mind/docs/whitepaper.md

 **Market Need.** AI software development today is fragmented across languages, frameworks, and deployment environments.
 Teams often prototype in Python, reimplement in C++/CUDA, and manage distinct runtimes for cloud versus edge.
 This fragmentation slows delivery, increases operational risk, and contributes to the industry reality that over 85% of AI/ML projects never reach production.
 Organizations require a cohesive platform that unifies modeling, compilation, and deployment.

 **Solution.** MIND provides a unified language and compiler that boosts developer productivity by eliminating glue code, reducing errors, and automating low-level optimization.
 Enterprises benefit from deterministic performance, reproducible builds, and easier auditability.
-With an open-core (MIT-licensed) foundation and enterprise extensions, MIND encourages broad adoption while offering commercial-grade support and capabilities.
+With an open-core (Apache-licensed) foundation and enterprise extensions, MIND encourages broad adoption while offering commercial-grade support and capabilities.

 ## Market Opportunity